Principal, Sidrat Research

 At Johns Hopkins University, I designed and taught an intersession course in January 2013 titled "The Unsolved Mysteries of the Cosmos."
 This course was aimed towards humanities and non-physical science students.

 As a graduate student at the University of Toronto, I was a teaching assistant and tutorial leader for the following courses between 2007 and 2012:

-I am actively involved with Youth Science Canada in the promotion, development and delivery of the Gr.
-7-12 Science Fair Program across Canada, including the national championships, the Canada Wide Science Fair.
+I was actively involved with Youth Science Canada in the promotion, development and delivery of the Gr.
+7-12 Science Fair Program across Canada from 2003 to 2018, including the national championships, the Canada Wide Science Fair.

 I was a founding member of the astronomy outreach committee at U of T.

 I was the Site Chair of Science Rendezvous at U of T, a day long street festival of science attracting thousands, from its founding in 2008 to 2010.

 I have given dozens of invited public talks to audiences ranging from Kindergarten to Amateur Astronomers.
 If you would like me to come speak to your group or class, please contact me to make an arrangement.
 I am particularly excited to speak to high school audiences.

 Supermassive stars pack newly discovered 'Dragonfish' cluster; NBCnews.com, December 2011